shortstheory/one-in-7-billion/content/2016-04-14-what-do-i-do-now.md

 I had postponed a lot of introspection during the two years I spent slogging away for the JEE.
 But now, with ample free time and practically no requirement to go to classes, I've finally got some time to look back and see how things have turned out.
-Things started off on the back foot, and while 1-1 had its charms, I wasn't exactly happy about how things had turned out at the time due to a bad time with the [entrance exams]({filename}/2015-06-17-t2-years-and-counting-iit-jee.md#entrancexams) for all the [wrong]({filename}/2015-06-17-t2-years-and-counting-iit-jee.md#bitsat) [reasons]({filename}/2015-06-17-t2-years-and-counting-iit-jee.md#screwup0).
+College started off on the back foot, and while 1-1 had its charms, I wasn't exactly happy about how things had turned out at the time due to a bad time with the [entrance exams]({filename}/2015-06-17-t2-years-and-counting-iit-jee.md#entrancexams) for all the [wrong]({filename}/2015-06-17-t2-years-and-counting-iit-jee.md#bitsat) [reasons]({filename}/2015-06-17-t2-years-and-counting-iit-jee.md#screwup0).

 But I digress, as time has passed, I have learned to live with my failure a little better every day, though it still sticks out like a sore thumb on an otherwise decent academic profile.
-What has turned out to be an interesting exercise is to compare what I expected from college a year ago and reality.
+Despite this, it has been an interesting exercise is to compare what I expected from college a year ago and reality.

 To be fair, BITS Pilani (this applies to all campuses, but in this case, Hyderabad Campus) has some of best internal systems among _all_ Indian colleges.
-Optional attendance, good grading system, decent infrastructure, and a lot of freedom is more than what can be asked for a lot of other colleges.
+Optional attendance, good grading system, decent infrastructure, and a lot of freedom is more than what can be asked for in a lot of other colleges.
-Despite some glaring flaws such as a lack of a solid technical culture, this college has punched above its weight for such a new institution.
+Despite some glaring flaws such as the lack of a solid technical culture, this college has punched above its weight for a new institution.

 But as an engineering utopia?
 I feel like we are way short of the mark [Aaron](http://www.slate.com/articles/technology/technology/2013/02/aaron_swartz_he_wanted_to_save_the_world_why_couldn_t_he_save_himself.html) [Swartz](https://www.youtube.com/watch?v=9vz06QO3UkQ&nohtml5=False) mentioned in his [blog](http://www.aaronsw.com/weblog/visitingmit):